cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 }
 ```

-Vega uses the `cosmos` address prefix too, so you may mention it, although that is the default anyway.
+Vega uses the `cosmos` address prefix.
+It is the default, and you can also mention it as shown.
 Now you can add in `runAll`:

 ```typescript
 const aliceSigner: OfflineDirectSigner = await getAliceSignerFromMnemonic()